 How the Tax Credit Works

-The Plug-In Electric Drive Vehicle credit begins at $2,500, and that amount can increase based on the battery's capacity.
-You get an additional $417 if the vehicle has a capacity of 5 kilowatt hours, and an additional $417 for each kilowatt hour beyond that.
+The Plug-In Electric Drive Vehicle credit begins at $2,500.
+That amount can increase based on the battery's capacity.
+You get an additional $417 if the vehicle has a capacity of five kilowatt-hours.
+You'll receive an additional $417 for each kilowatt-hour beyond that.
 The amount is capped at $7,500 per vehicle.

 Some Phaseouts Apply